Ab-initio energetics of graphite and multilayer graphene: stability of Bernal versus rhombohedral stacking: Finite number of layers

 \section{Finite number of layers}

 In order to better understand the energy distribution of SSs, let us start by looking at $T=284 K$ for different amount of layers $N$ (Fig.~\ref{fig:energy_distribution_all}).
-The results at $T=1010 K$ can be seen in Fig.~S\ref{fig:fit_coeffs_T1010}.
 For each $N$, the reference state at 0 meV/atom energy is the corresponding AB-stacked sequence.
 The SS with the lowest energy is placed in the $x$ axis at 0, the highest energy sequence is placed at 1, and the other configurations are placed equidistantly in between.
 Degenerate structures are included (like ABAC and ABCB, due to up and down symmetry), to correctly capture the energy distribution.
 For example, for $N=3$ there are only two possibilities, ABA (BG) and ABC (RG), and BG has lower energy.
 Up to $N=5$, BG has the lowest energy.
-At $N=6$, there is a configuration with energy slighly lower than 0, which is RG.
-It is interesting to note that the lowest energy corresponds to BG or RG for all $N$, and that the energy distribution seems to converge with $N$.
+At $N=6$, there is a configuration with energy slightly lower than 0, which is RG.
+It is interesting to note that the lowest energy corresponds to BG or RG for all $N$, and that the energy distribution seems to converge to a universal curve.